Composure Through The Salmon Take

 Don't let the excitement of being out on the salmon river and the instant 'wake up' realisation that finally a fish has taken your fly make you do anything silly.
 In most cases when a salmon takes the fly the fish has come off its lie to do so and possibly even followed the fly several feet or more before it decided to 'snaffle' it.
 With that in mind logic will confirm that the salmon (if allowed to do so) will take and turn on the fly and head back to its original holding position as long as you don't react to the initial contact!

-To hook salmon successfully its all about applying 'effective' hook pressure and the right time during the take.
+To hook salmon successfully its all about applying 'effective' hook pressure at the right time during the take.
 The problem is that any contact from a salmon can easily catch you off guard and falsely accelerate time even for the most 'steely headed' and composed salmon fishers.
-Contact from the underworld is a 'highly potent' sensation that is probably the most unexpected & unmanageable feeling in the world that the correct non 'reactive' response is the opposite of what anyone's brain will be urging them to do!
+Contact from the underworld is a 'highly potent' sensation that is probably the most unexpected & unmanageable feeling in the world and the correct non 'reactive' response is the opposite of what anyone's brain will be urging them to do!
+The message here is don't react to early salmon take contact unless you're truly certain that the fish has had enough of time to take and turn on the fly and is most definitely swimming away in the opposite direction from you when you make the attempt to set the hook.

 'Do Nothing' Salmon Take Mentality